Scotland’s changing climate

 Scotland’s 10 warmest years on record have all occurred since 1997.
 The average temperature for the last decade (2014-2023) was 1.02°C warmer than the 1961-1990 average, and the warmest year on record was 2022.

 There has been an increase in rainfall over Scotland in the past few decades.
 The annual average rainfall in the last decade (2014-2023) was 10% wetter than the 1961-1990 average, with winters 29% wetter.
+Scotland has been impacted by at least 60 named storms (when Met Office amber or red warnings for all/part of the UK are issued) since 2015.

 Learn more about adaptation